-Using leading-edge technology in the lab and in the field, forensic biologists collect and analyze biological evidence found on clothing, weapons and other surfaces to determine the time and cause of death.
+Using technology in the lab and in the field, forensic biologists collect and analyze biological evidence found on clothing, weapons and other surfaces to determine the time and cause of death.

-In addition to biology, forensic biologists may become experts in:
+Forensic biologists may become experts in:

 In addition to helping solve crimes, forensic biologists may investigate environmental contamination or other public health threats.
-To learn more, watch the video profile of "Biological Technicians."

 Working so closely with biological material (including every sort of fluid found in the human body) can be messy, smelly and generally unpleasant.